Badgers roster breakdown: Defensive line aiming for greater impact behind Keeanu Benton's interior attack

 Looking ahead

 With an older group, UW will need to stock up some recruits in the next two cycles to be ready for the current players’ departures.
 Mike Jarvis was the only defensive end prospect brought into the 2021 class.
-UW has an oral commitment from Curtis Neal, likely the nose tackle of the future, in the 2022 class as well.
+UW has a verbal commitment from Curtis Neal, likely the nose tackle of the future, in the 2022 class as well.

 The number